 Things to do for teens in San Francisco – Go to the gym

-Fitness is very important to a lot of teenagers these days.
+Fitness is essential to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
-Lifting weights, using the treadmill, cardio and muscle workouts.
+Lift weights, use the treadmill, do cardio and muscle workouts.
 Just because one is travelling does not mean one needs to stop working out.

-In San Francisco, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
-Day passes start at $16 a day while a week pass costs $45.
-You can find a list of Gyms in San Francisco on the Trainaway fit website
+In San Francisco, you can go to several Gyms that sell passes ranging from a day to a week and a month.
+Day passes cost from $16 daily, while a week pass costs $45.
+You can find a list of Gyms in San Francisco on the Trainaway fit website.

 No experience is required, and participants learn how to throw an axe at a target from expert coaches in a safe environment.
 Axe throwing might be just the family competition that will last in the memories forever.
 Axe Throwing is one of the awesome things to do in San Francisco.